osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 The graphical editor allows editing subcomponents when viewing a component implementation diagram.

 ### Creating
-A subcomponent can be creating by using the palette.
-Subcomponents can be added to component implementations or to subcomponent which have a component implementation defined.
-In the later case, the subcomponent's component implementation will be modified.
+A subcomponent can be created by using the palette.
+Subcomponents can be added to component implementations or to subcomponents which have a component implementation defined.
+In the latter case, the subcomponent's component implementation will be modified.

 ### Setting the Classifier
 Select the subcomponent classifier by double-clicking the subcomponent and selecting the *AADL* tab of the *Properties* view.
 Select *Choose...* from the *Extends* section.